 Over the last 70 years, there has been an increase in the emergence of pathogens (mostly viral), from wildlife identified in humans.
 Several large-scale global disease outbreaks, including SARS-CoV-2, monkeypox, Middle East respiratory syndrome (MERS) and the Zika virus were all of animal origin.

 Factors such as domestication of animals, encroachment into wildlife areas, global trade and travel, a growing population and urbanisation continue to increase human vulnerability to zoonotic spillover.
-Increasing incidence of zoonotic and vector-borne disease is also attributed to climate change which alters host-pathogen interactions.
+The increasing incidence of zoonotic and vector-borne disease is also attributed to climate change which alters host-pathogen interactions.
 It has been estimated that a climate increase of 2° C by 2070 could result in over 15,000 new cross-species viral transmissions, which poses a significant threat to humans.

-In today’s world, spread of infectious diseases is fuelled by global travel and trade, and an increasing population with further opportunities for close contact.
+In today’s world, the spread of infectious diseases is fuelled by global travel and trade, and an increasing population with further opportunities for close contact.
 Failing to control localised outbreaks of disease makes the wider population vulnerable to global spread, as we are currently experiencing.
 However, limited surveillance and detection capacity due to poverty in endemic areas affects the prevention and control response to diseases such as monkeypox.
-Country-led poverty alleviation strategies are needed to establish effective surveillance and response systems, and to improve healthcare services through both education and vaccine distribution.
+Country-led poverty alleviation strategies are needed to establish effective surveillance and response systems and to improve healthcare services through both education and vaccine distribution.

 Virology and characterisation